aliceh0ng/Cellpose-Biosensor/README.md

 ## How the `4stacks_5x5_norm` model was trained

-The model was fine-tuned from Cellpose-SAM (`cpsam`) using Cellpose's human-in-the-loop workflow.
+The model was fine-tuned from Cellpose-SAM (`cpsam`) using Cellpose's workflow.
 The scripts in [`scripts/`](scripts/README.md) run in this order:

 1. **Split stacks:** [`make_splits.py`](scripts/make_splits.py) randomly assigns whole image stacks to train / val / test